-Few if any Mustang orders are for very light (VLJ) jet air-limo operators, and Cessna seems neither surprised nor alarmed.
+Few, if any, Citation Mustang orders are for air-limo operations, and Cessna appears neither surprised nor alarmed.

 CESSNA REIMS F-406 CARAVAN II, INVERNESS, UK, OCT.
 22, 2004–Cessna Reims Caravan II G-TWIG, operated by Highland Airways, Inverness, Scotland, crashed in mountainous terrain 37 miles northwest of Inverness.
 IMC was reported in the area.
 The aircraft was substantially damaged and the pilot was killed.
 The aircraft had taken off from Stornoway, Isle of Lewis, and was en route to Inverness.

 Information received during an FAA investigation into suspected unapproved parts indicates that Temperform USA, formerly of Mirada, Calif., had improperly heat-treated numerous aluminum parts that have aviation applications.
 Temperform was approved to perform heat-treating for many production approval holders.

 Bell/Agusta AB139s seem to be headed far and wide at the moment.
 Deliveries of the new medium twin to the Namibian government and, most recently, to philanthropist the Aga Khan (see sidebar) are recent milestones, as the companies announce orders from Canada, New Zealand and the U.S. (The U.S. Coast Guard’s Deepwater order for up to 35 aircraft was a particular coup.)
 At press time, Bell/Agusta reported orders for more than 80 aircraft.